 Research and early production began that same year for his second documentary, “Stateless.”
 Set in Acapulco, it follows a community of self-proclaimed “anarchists” as they try to navigate away from a world of centralized governments and financial systems.

 In 2019 he was the cinematographer for the indie comedy-drama feature, Generation Wrecks.

 His commercial credits include a range of business and nonprofit clients spanning across corporate, retail, real estate, politics, sports, and performing arts.
-Notable clients include the New York Yankees and Greyhound.
+Notable clients include the New York Yankees, Greyhound, and Mohawk Flooring.